This Oreo Cake…well, it’s heaven.

-This cake, my peanut butter mousse pie, and many other treats I haven’t shared (yet!), were all made in the same 4 day period.
+This cake, my peanut butter mousse pie, and a few other treats were all made in the same 4 day period.

-Every night, after we ate dinner, my dad, my best friend Paige, and I would be sitting on the couch, watching TV, or a movie, or doing whatever, and at some point, one of us would walk over and bring out the cake and the pie.
+Every night, after we ate dinner, my dad, my best friend Paige, and I would be sitting on the couch, watching TV, or a movie, or doing whatever.
+At some point, one of us would walk over and bring out the cake and the pie.
 The three of us would stand around the counter, shaving off small slices of each.
-And more small slices, and more, until we were all so full of chocolate, peanut butter, and oreos that we thought we would burst.
+And more small slices, and more, until we were all so full of chocolate, peanut butter, and Oreo cake.

 The cake and the pie would be placed back into the fridge, smaller than when they were taken out, until the next sugar craving hit.
-It was troubling when they finally disappeared, and ever since, I’ve been desperately wanting a spare hour or two so I can make this cake and that pie again.
+It was troubling when they finally disappeared, and ever since, I’ve been desperately wanting a spare hour or two so I can make this cookies and cream cake again.

 If someone told me to choose between the two, I don’t know if I could.
 Each was amazing in it’s own right.
-The peanut butter mousse pie was rich, and you can read more about it in it’s own post.
+The peanut butter mousse pie was rich, and you can read more about it in its own post.
+But let’s get into the cake:

 It was just…delicious.
-The only downside?
+The only downside of this cake?
 It was so light and airy, I wouldn’t feel full, soooo…I would just keep on eating it.
-A delicious problem to have.
+A delicious problem to have!

-This cake is easily one of my favorites (especially because I’m not particularly a lover of frosting…fun fact) that I’ve ever tasted, none the less made.
+This oreo cake is easily one of my favorites (especially because I’m not a huge fan of traditional super-sweet frostings) that I’ve ever tasted, none the less made.
 I hope you enjoy it as much as I did!
+Happy baking :)

 Ingredients